 In the video below, you’ll learn everything you need to know before your big interview in English:

 2. Tell me about yourself

 After greeting, shaking hands and introducing yourself, the next thing that interviewers are probably going to ask you to do is to talk about yourself.

 Now, this might seem easy for you – you’ve practiced it in your English class so much, but they don’t want to hear every single detail.
 Avoid saying something like: I was born in Beijing.
-I love playing the computer and surfing the net. or I have two sisters.
+I love playing on the computer and surfing the net. or I have two sisters.

 I’ve been working as a junior chef at a small Italian restaurant for 2 years and my duties included assisting the head chef and preparing salads.
 I have always been interested in food and cooking which was why I chose to follow this career path.
-I studied at ******* college, where I gained my first level cooking diploma.
+I studied at ******* college, where I gained my first-level cooking diploma.

-2. What are your strengths?
+3. What are your strengths?